 We also run courses designed to teach students and researchers how to perform more effective research and to improve the quality of their publication output.
 Currently our focus is on the development of courses which are fully Web-based, taking advantage of open software such as Moodle.

-I am currently working as part of a project team assessing ways to value the impact of the European Bioinformatics Institute’s Elixir database framework based here in Cambridge, UK.
+I’ve just finished (Jan 2017) working as part of a project team assessing ways to value the impact of the European Bioinformatics Institute’s Elixir database framework based here in Cambridge, UK.

 Current on-going services